opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 OK, what did I just show?

 The inner product is the dot product.
-It's not entirely appropriae because probability space is not Euclidean space.
+It's not entirely appropriate because probability space is not Euclidean space.
 Euclidean space is invariant under rotations.
-Probability space is invariant 9or rather covarient) under Markov chains.
+Probability space is invariant (or rather covarient) under Markov chains.
 Two different beasts.

 So we take the mutual information of the inner product.
-This time,the mutual information is symmetrix, and it does correspond to the conventional textbook definition.
+This time, the mutual information is symmetric, and it does correspond to the conventional textbook definition.

 There's a problem with high-MI: the highest MI pairs are also